dfinity/portal/docs/developer-docs/functionality/sns/sns.md

 modify them.
 Most dapp canisters are either controlled by some developers or have no controller at all.
-Both situations are undesirable for a dapps' users.
+Both situations are undesirable for a dapp's users.
 In the case where a dapp is controlled by a centralized group of developers, users of the dapp must trust these developers not to stop the application and not to modify the application in an undesirable way, e.g., that favors the